TheLab-ms/website-makers/pages/legal/Bylaws.md

 6 Officers
 ----------

-[TheLAB.MS](https://thelab.ms) is led by a group of officers with designated responsibilities according to their role.
+[TheLab.ms](https://thelab.ms) is led by a group of officers with designated responsibilities according to their role.
 No officer shall be compensated for his work as an officer, although the corporation may provide insurance and indemnity for its officers as permitted by Texas law.
-No officer may serve more than three consecutive terms as an officer.
+No officer may serve more than three consecutive terms in the same office.

 ### 6.1 Eligibility